 According to the complicated production procedure Ikat is a valuable cloth.
 In the past, only high-ranking clan members could afford it.
 Meanwhile, production has been simplified and partially mechanized.
 This is why really old Ikat pieces have a special collector's price.

 In the manufacture of Ama Tukang in Waingapu you can see a wide range of Ikat and the manufacturing process (see more under shopping).

 Everywhere in Sumba women are weaving.
 There is a wide range of woven goods.
 Among them there are items available that look like Ikat, but they are not made according to the original Ikat process.
 They are deliberately designed so, in order to look deceptively real.

-Welcoming: Within the family and if you have not met for a long time, you welcome each other in the traditional way by "rubbing noses", touching the nose.
+Welcoming: Within the family and if you have not met for a long time, you welcome each other in the traditional way by "rubbing noses" or touching noses.
+By touching the place of breathing, this custom symbolizes the way of human life.
 Doing this you have to compress visible your lips.
 The lower lip should be inside, the upper lip outside.
 With sorrow or deep sympathy you can touch the forehead in addition.
 For formal occasions you also welcome or thank each other with this ritual.
 This ritual dates originally from immigrants from Savu and has become custom in Sumba throughout the centuries.
 Tourists should do it in the same way as Sumba people, but the locals should take the initiative.

 Participation in festivities: If you have not been invited in advance, you will be asked if the people want you to take part.
 To refuse an invitation is impolite.
 People like you to get fully involved in the event.
 Sometimes you will be asked to dress traditionally and someone will lend you appropriate equipment.
 Offered food, for example of sacrificial animals, must not be rejected.
 As a leading figure or a foreigner you will often be given preference.